 If you are inspired to teach in an academic or practice setting and prefer the convenience of online courses using state of the art technology with the enrichment of in-person sessions, this is the program for you.

-The program offers advanced-level courses in education that can be used to provide a transition to doctoral-level study, depending on career goals.
 At the completion of the program, graduates are eligible to take the National League for Nursing's Certified Nurse Educator certification examination.

 At A Glance